majohdezo/Fluid_Simulation/README.md

 - Emitter size (int)
 - Factor movement (float)

+After adding the emitters you will introduce the number of objects you want in the scene.
+As you did with the emitters you will first need to write on a single line the `Number of objects` you want on the scene.Afte this line,  you will introduce the object's settings.
+Each object settings should be on a different line.
+Values required for each one:
+- X position (int)
+- Y position (int)
+- Size (int)

-Once you've finished adding the configuration of the emitter, you will finally add the `Color Scheme`.
+Once you've finished adding the configuration of the emitters and the objects, you will finally add the `Color Scheme`.
 Each color is identified with a number.
 This must be a value between 1 and 15.
 Those are the following colors you can select.

 ![image](reamde_rsc/color.png)